If your video looks at all blurry, just increase your quality using the gear icon at the bottom right of the video.

 You'll see that one line reflects the balance of your original base while the other takes into account the changes made in the scenario layer.
 This allows you to easily see the impact of the changes you are making.

 This will remove the base budget from the scenario layer but it will remain in base as normal.
-The cell will also highlight to show that the 0 is specific to this scenario layer.

 If you ever need to remove an entire scenario layer find out how here.